David-Inkheart/paywave/ReadMe.md

 - Regularly update dependencies to address security vulnerabilities.
 - Adhere to best practices for authentication and authorization.

+## Unit Testing

+- Unit tests are written with Jest and are quite comprehensive.

 ## Contributing

 We welcome contributions to enhance the paywave Backend Service.
 To contribute: